 This Sunday, Septuagesima, is a great transition between the seasons of Epiphany and Lent.
-During the season of Epiphany we glory in the revelation of Jesus as the promised Messiah and during Lent we focus our attention on the sacrificial work of our Lord.
+During the season of Epiphany we glory in the revelation of Jesus as the promised Messiah and during Lent we focus our attention on the culmination and completion of His Messianic work.
 Thus, his parable is a great transition because it so very clearly lays out the doctrine of God's grace in Christ, which St. Paul preaches in this way "For it is by grace you have been saved, through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast."
 The Savior revealed through the miracles, Baptism, and the Transfiguration, saves us completely apart from anything we have or could do.
-And Jesus does this by His atoning death His resurrection from the grave.
+The cross of Jesus, and only the cross of Jesus, is our salvation.

 We speak a lot about grace.
 So much so that perhaps we take it for granted.
 And if you're a sinner, you do.
-Perhaps we become bored with it, tired of hearing about because we know that already.
+Perhaps we even grow tired of hearing about because we know that already.
 But the great value of grace should never be underestimated.
-And perhaps the temptation to despise grace is greatest WITHIN the church.
+And the temptation to despise grace is greatest WITHIN the church.
 That's really the point of the parable.
-This parable is about you, the Baptized and the danger of believing that somewhere in the working out of salvation, you have played a role, even if only a very small one.
+This parable is about us, the Baptized, and the danger of believing that in any way you participate in your salvation.